flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 export default ShareModal
 ```

+---
 ### Basic implementation

-Our goal is to isolate the redundant parts into a High Order Components that will wrap components like Modal, Menu or Drawer.
+Our goal is to isolate the redundant parts into a *High Order Components* that will wrap components like modals, menus or drawers.

+The behavior of this function is pretty straightforward.
+We are using *React.cloneElement* to inject our *handleOpen* property into the trigger element and given our *handleClose* to the wrapped component.

 ```jsx
 // withTriggerElement.tsx